Drewcodes02/Gamified-Project_Management-Tool/Drews-FinalYearProject/Documentation/Testing.md

 ## Overview

-This document outlines the testing strategies and methodologies employed in the development of Drews-FinalYearProject, a web-based project management tool with gamification elements.
-The project's testing approach is designed to ensure reliability, performance, and user satisfaction through a combination of automated and manual testing techniques.

 This testing strategies and methodologies employed in my development.
-A web based p[roject management tool with gamification elements.
+A web based project management tool with gamification elements.
 This is to ensure reliability, performance and user satisfaction through a combination of automated and manual testing
 ## Unit Testing

 ### Backend